What follows is a collection of some of the things I use in my day-to-day as a working musician.

-My priceless, one-of-a-kind, world-class ʻukulele.
-Chuck is one of the most sought-after ʻukulele luthiers in the world and happens to be my good friend (which certainly helped in getting on his build list).
+Priceless, one-of-a-kind, world-class ukuleles.
+Chuck is one of the most sought-after ukulele luthiers in the world and happens to be my good friend (which certainly helped in getting on his build list).

 The Farallon has been fabulous insurance for unknown playing environments.
 I don’t have to worry about it very much and it sounds great.
 It also plays better than almost any other uke!

-I’ve been using Worth for over a decade now and love their heavy tension and clear, punchy sound.
-With a daunting number of tension and size options, anybody should be able to find their happy place in the Worth lineup.
+I’ve used Worth CH-LGHD strings for well over a decade and love their heavy tension and clear, punchy sound.
+With a daunting number of options, anybody should be able to find their happy place in the Worth lineup.

+The accurate and fast Planet Waves NS Micro Tuner was my mainstay for a long time.
 I had the 1st version for over five years (only changed the battery once) and have just recently upgraded to version two for no particular reason.
-The only time it comes off my uke is if someone needs to borrow it.

-Glass files never wear out (or seem to).
+Glass files last mostly forever.
 Even better, they:

 - Don’t wreck your nails like sapphire or metal files